ogoudey/Ned2Autonomy/README.md

 ### Credit:
 Code is based off of Si Liu's code for a prior project.

-The Ned Quickstart Guide is entirely from her project at this point.
+Ned2_beginner_guide.md is entirely from her project at this point.

 ## Autonomous Control
 Coming soon...